 Bites and bars can easily be a cheap DIY recipe as well.
 Much like my granola, my energy bite recipe template is flexible with options for various ingredients you likely already have on hand.
 Throw in your favorite nut butter and almost-empty pantry items to create the perfect ball filled with whole energy and subtle sweetness.

 Cheesy Chickpeas & Pulses Puffs (GF, V, Veg Options)

 As delicious as it sounds to dive into a bag of Cheetos, save yourself the orange fingers and energy crash.
 Instead, try creating a plant-based version of your favorite childhood snack with cheesy roasted chickpeas.
-These are a wonderful snack to pack on-the-go or throw over soups and salads later.
+These are a wonderful, healthy snack to pack on-the-go or throw over soups and salads later.
 If you’re running low on time, pick up some Peatos at your local grocery store.
 These crunchy pea and lentil-packed snacks are high in protein and fiber without all the unpronounceable ingredients in their junk food counterparts.

 Hard Boiled Eggs (GF, Veg Options)

 One hard boiled egg contains 6 grams of protein.
 Pair it with cheese slices and whole grain crackers for a bento box-style snack or meal to fuel your activity.